klexzi/klexzi/README.md

 - 🔭 I’m currently advancing my knowledge
 - 👯 I’m looking to collaborate more on open source projects
 - 🎯 Goals: Create more tech content and collaborate with content creators
-- ⚡ Fun fact: I love and good at playing Fifa 🎮
+- ⚡ Fun fact: I am a superstar in playing Fifa 🎮

 ### Connect With Me